carloLV/ros-tiplex-docker/README.md

 `cd /app/planning_interface`
 `python -m SimpleHTTPServer 9000`.

 Now in your browser, in the URL search bar write `localhost:9000` and you will se the data in the docker.
+IF something is not working, maybe you should wait for all the nodes to start passing data.
 From this point on you can start to use the tool.

+## Known issue
+RVIZ node is not perfectly working during the first run.
+If you close all the nodes and re-run the script `./start_nodes.sh` a second time, even RVIZ will be ok.